Hudson, New York: 2010 census

-LGBTQ community

-In the early 21st century, Hudson has become a destination for LGBTQ people.
-In 2010, Hudson High School made national history when two openly gay seniors, Timothy Howard and Charlie Ferrusi, were named prom king and queen.
-During the same year, Hudson hosted its first LGBTQ pride parade, attended by several hundred people.
-Lil' Deb's Oasis is a restaurant in the city that hosts queer events and is an LGBTQ gathering space.

 Economy

 After a steep economic decline in the 1960s and '70s, following the loss of jobs due to restructuring in the manufacturing sector, the city has undergone a significant revival.
 The economy has shifted to one based on tourism, services and related retail.

 Attracted by its quality architecture, a group of antiques dealers opened shops on the city's main thoroughfare, Warren Street, in the mid-1980s.
 Among these were the Hudson Antiques Center, founded by Alain Pioton, and the English Antiques Center.
 In the early 21st century, the city has nearly seventy shops now, represented by the Hudson Antiques Dealers Association (HADA).
 The business revival stimulated tourism and attracted residents, some taking second homes in the city.
 It has become known for its active arts scene, restaurants, art galleries and nightlife, in addition to the antique shops.

 Hudson (2016) has a higher concentration of independent artists than only two other U.S. counties — Kings County, known worldwide as Brooklyn, and Taos County, N.M., according to Captivate: The Capital Region's Creative Economy, a study released in 2014 by the Regional Alliance for the Creative Economy.